Organizing your projects

 10 min teaching incl. discussions

-One of the most basic steps to make your work reproducible is to organize your projects well.
+One of the first steps to make your work reproducible is to organize your projects well.
 Let’s go over some of the basic things which people have found to work (and not to work).

 Directory structure for projects